ibrar-ghani/LexAi/README.md

-# LexAI: Intelligent Research Assistant
+# LexAI: Intelligent Legal Research Assistant

 LexAI is a powerful, browser-based research assistant designed to help users extract insights from PDF documents.
 By leveraging Google's Gemini API, LexAI allows you to upload multiple documents and engage in a natural, cited conversation across your sources.